 At this stage, it’s usually recommended to transfer the eggplants into a bowl, then cover the bowl with either aluminum foil or plastic wrap and let it sit to make sure the skin easily separates from the eggplant.

 This is surely helpful.
 However, for this recipe, I just leave the eggplant on the baking sheet for a while and then just scrape the flesh with a spoon into the food processor.
-This saves me the time washing an extra bowl and reduces the waste.
+This saves me the time washing an extra bowl and reduces waste.

-Step 5.
 Once you can easily handle the eggplant, scrape the flesh into the food processor.
 Peel the roasted garlic and place it into the food processor as well.

 At this point, you will notice some liquid accumulating at the bottom of the food processor.
 It’s better to drain the liquid otherwise your baba ganoush will be watery.
 I usually just put a plate on top of the food processor bowl leaving a little bit of space at one side and tilt it slightly to drain the liquid.